jon-heard/obsidian-inline-scripts-library/README.md

 Incompatible with __mythicgme.sfile__.
 If __mythicgme.sfile__ comes before __mythicv2.sfile__ in the shortcut-list, then __mythicv2.sfile__ will be disabled.

-- __reset mythicv2__ - Reset mythic state to defaults and displays scene heading.
+- __mythicv2 reset__ - Reset mythic state to defaults and displays scene heading.
 - __mythicv2 details {state: y OR n, default: ""}__ - If {state} is given, assigns it to the mythicv2 "details" mode.
 Otherwise, displays the current "details" mode.
 - __fate {odds: -4 TO 4 ("impossible" to "has to be"), default: 0 ("50/50")} {wanted: y OR n, default: y}__ - Make a fate check based on {odds}.
 This fate check is also based on {wanted}: the desired outcome.
 Used for the direction of the chaos modifier.